hipe/tmx/zerk/doc/issues/060-no-dependencies-zerk.md

-rather than placing a handle on "the whole object" in the result structure (but this could change) (2). for no other reason, doing it this way keeps inspection dumps of the found structure light and pretty, at the cost of requiring the user to take one more trip tox the "omni" to dereference components from the found structure as necessary.
+rather than placing a handle on "the whole object" in the result structure (but this could change) (2). for no other reason, doing it this way keeps inspection dumps of the found structure light and pretty, at the cost of requiring the user to take one more trip to the "omni" to dereference components from the found structure as necessary.